PteroPackages/PteroJS/README.md

 PteroJS utilises the verbose classes structure seen in libraries like Discord.js to give developers the most amount of control over their code.

 ## Installing
+*This package is not currently available on NPM so you have to download a zip of the repository to use.*
 ```
 npm i pterojs
 ```